We respect and are committed to protecting your privacy.

 - demographic information such as postcode, preferences and interests.

 - your bank or credit card details.
-If you purchase tickets or pre-book camping, your card information is not held by us, it is collected by our third-party payment processors, who specialise in the secure online capture and processing of credit/debit card transactions.
+If you pay online for membership, purchase tickets online or pre-book camping, your card information is not held by us, it is collected by our third-party payment processors, who specialise in the secure online capture and processing of credit/debit card transactions.

 - other written information related to your enquiry/application that you provide.